How farmers adopt new products and practices?

 Companies often misinterpret the pause as failure.

-In reality, the market is waiting for:
+In reality, the market is waiting for local proof, trusted farmers adopting, and repeatable results across seasons.

 4. Trust Networks